 POST service management

 Repository administrators can add a POST service to a repository.
-Bitbucket POSTs to a service URL you specify.
+Bitbucket Cloud POSTs to a service URL you specify.
 Bitbucket supports HTTPS and basic authentication.
 For example, you can use a URL in the format:

 The POST request originates from the IP addresses described in our firewall information page.
 You may need to configure your firewall to accept connections from these IP addresses.